Every Decision. Full Reasoning. Automatically.

 Expert deliberation

-Multiple expert personas debate your question, surfacing trade-offs and blind spots.
+Multiple perspectives challenge your question, surfacing trade-offs and blind spots.

 3